Diamondprox

-Danil Reshetnikov (Данил Решетников, born 24 December 1992), better known by his in-game name Diamondprox, is a Russian professional League of Legends player who is the jungler for Team Spirit.
+Danil Reshetnikov (Данил Решетников, born 24 December 1992), better known by his in-game name Diamondprox, is a Russian professional League of Legends player.
 He is best known for his time playing as the jungler for Gambit Esports (formerly Gambit Gaming).
-He previously played for Team Empire, Moscow Five, the Unicorns of Love and Apex Gaming.
+He previously played for Team Empire, Moscow Five, the Unicorns of Love, Team Spirit (esports) and Apex Gaming.
 Diamondprox hails from Saint Petersburg and is one of the world's most well-known junglers, known for his prowess on champions such as Lee Sin in Season 2, and innovating the popular Season 3 jungle play of Nasus and Xin Zhao.
 Diamondprox became known in the high elo ladders of League of Legends around the end of Season 1 and start of pre-Season 2.

 Career

 Pre-Season 2

-He started making headway though in the scene when joining Team Empire as their jungler in October 2011 after being invited by friend Edward, who made a large splash at IEM Season VI Qualifiers, winning it to be invited to play at IEM Season VI - Global Challenge Kiev but also due to making a now famed highlight vs SK Gaming, which gave birth to the meme and saying of players shouting "EMPIRE!".
+In October 2011, he joined Team Empire as a jungler.
+The team subsequently won the IEM Season VI Qualifiers, securing a position at the IEM Season VI Global Challenge Kiev.
+A notable play against SK Gaming during this period led to the emergence of the recognized community catchphrase "EMPIRE!" and meme associated with the team's name.